Online Course Certificates: What They Are, Benefits, & Examples

 Should you offer your students an online course certificate when they complete your course?

-There’s no simple answer.
+The truth is, there’s no simple answer.
 As it stands, you don’t need to provide a certificate to your students.
-Maybe this will change in the future, as the eLearning industry becomes a $325 billion force.
+Maybe this will change in the future.
 Further down the line, you may need to provide an online course certificate to all your students.

 You may even need to get your course accredited by a professional body or university.